jjaffeux/sidestep/README.md

     rake sidestep[MyController]

-You can also provide params to your controller :
+You can also provide params to your controller (not available for android atm) :

     rake sidestep[MyController] id=5